oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.4 Derived Enumeration
 The *enum* option creates a derived enumeration as defined in [Section 3.2.3](#323-syntactic-sugar).
 This is the only kind of type definition where BaseType is not a JADN type.

-If BaseType is not a JADN type, TypeOptions MUST contain only the *enum* option and the definition named by BaseType MUST be one of Choice, Array, Map, or Record.

 #### 3.2.1.5 Format
 *format*